fonttools/fontbakery/docs/source/developer/writing-profiles.md

 ### Declaring your own conditions

 Finally, if you have your own "questions to ask" about a testable or about the run context - particularly those you are likely to ask more than once in different checks, and hence it's worth caching the result - you can declare your own conditions.
-This is done with the `@condition` decorator (available for import as part of the `fontbakery.prelude`), and you can see examples of it in the `fontbakery.checks.shared_conditions` module:
+This is done with the `@condition` decorator (available for import as part of the `fontbakery.prelude`), and you can see examples of it in the `fontbakery.checks.conditions` module:

 ```python
 @condition(CheckRunContext)